Jamie has considerable experience of claims arising from negligent medical practice.

 He has particular experience of claims involving cardiology issues, including a recent trial in a fatal claim relating to an alleged delay in pacemaker insertion, and a fatal claim arising out of the mismanagement of an ST-elevated myocardial infarction which settled a roundtable settlement meeting for 170,000.

-He is consistently ranked as a leading barrister for clinical negligence work in both Chambers UK and the Legal 500, having been described therein as “a great all-round barrister” who is “frequently instructed in high-value matters of extreme severity”, “fiercely intellectual, with a very analytical brain” with “an excellent grasp of complex medicine”, and an “empathetic and approachable attitude” that results in an “ability to build a rapport with clients from a wide range of backgrounds”.
+He is consistently ranked as a leading barrister for clinical negligence work in Chambers UK and the Legal 500, having been described therein as “a great all-round barrister” who “has a particular focus on cases involving catastrophic injury and death” and is “likeable, very approachable” with “an incredibly sharp mind”.

 For details of the other specialist areas of Jamie’s clinical negligence practice, please select his Clinical Negligence CV from the drop-down menu at the top of this page.